AlexYelisieiev/status-network/README.md

 ## 🌏 Overview

-Status Network is a social media platform built with Django where users can create, edit, share, and interact with status updates that support media and text content.
+Status Network is a social media platform built with Django and Bootstrap where users can create, edit, share, and interact with status updates that support media and text content.

 ## 🌟 Features